Instathings/documentation/docs/guides/wifi.md

 #### Call the endpoint via Instathings

-To use the Instathings API to change the device status we'll to call the [Control device status by id](https://developers.instathings.io/#control-a-device-by-id).
+To use the Instathings API to change the device status we'll to call the [Control](https://developers.instathings.io/#control-a-device-by-id) endpoint.

 So we have to call the Instathings endpoint `/device/v1/control/:deviceId/set` to set the status of a device as follows: